 Farming PracticesConventional, Organic, Other

 Please elaborate on the type(s) of agricultural operation you plan on running.Montana has an abundance of medicinal plants, almost half of the over 3000 identified medicinal plants are indigenous to our state as well as several hundred more that have been introduced in the past couple hundred years.
-Cultivating several of the most popular varieties for commercial use is one of my goals as well as vegtables, edible perennial's, berries, table grapes. and an orchard for markets and/or u-pick, as well.
+Cultivating several of the most popular varieties for commercial use is one of my goals as well as vegetables, edible perennial's, berries, table grapes. and an orchard for markets and u-pick.

-Elaborate on the farming practices you plan on using.I plan to use sustainable methods drawn from organic and permaculture practices that preserve farmland, don't damage nearby habitats and reduce or eliminate the need for outside resources like synthetic fertilizers, herbicides and pesticides.
-But I am also realistic and know that their may be a time and a place for conventional methods as well.
+Elaborate on the farming practices you plan on using.I plan to use sustainable methods drawn from organic and permaculture practices that preserve farmland, don't damage nearby habitats and reduce, and hopefully eliminate, the need for outside resources like synthetic fertilizers, herbicides and pesticides.

 I plan to have a small flock of sheep and pigs, which will be integrated for weed management, fiber, food and fertilizer.